Srirangadarshan/NeuroVolt/README.md

 ## Development

 The project uses a concurrent development setup where both the frontend and backend servers run simultaneously.
-The frontend is built with React and uses Plotly.js for data visualization, while the backend serves stock data from CSV files and provides a RESTful API.
+The frontend is built with React and uses Plotly.js for data visualization, while the backend serves stock data from CSV files and provides a RESTful API

 ## Acknowledgments